JaniVarga/Image-Quality/README.md

-This program calculates the MTF50 (Modulation Transfer Function 50%) of an image, which is a key metric for evaluating optical image quality.
+mtf_50_calc calculates the MTF50 (Modulation Transfer Function 50%) of an image, which is a key metric for evaluating optical image quality.
 The program includes the following steps:

 Image Loading: It loads a color image using OpenCV.